-TEMPORARY CAMPUS CLOSING DUE TO WEATHER OR OTHER CIRCUMSTANCES emergencies, may arise that necessitate the temporary closure of the HCI campus.
-In the event it becomes necessary for HCI to temporarily close, students will be notified via one or more of the following means of communication, as determined most effective under the circumstances: voice mail, e-mail, text message, social media, and/or the HCI website.
+TEMPORARY CAMPUS CLOSING DUE TO WEATHER OR OTHER CIRCUMSTANCES necessary for HCI to temporarily close, students will be notified via one or more of the following means of communication, as determined most effective under the circumstances: voice mail, e-mail, text message, social media, and/or the HCI website.
 HCI will communicate site closures, delayed starts, and early closures.
 Campus leadership may also send notices about special events and other general reach out messages to communicate with students.
 All students are required to keep their contact information current with the Registrar at all times in order to be reached with these important messages.

-To provide continued services to students, it is HCI's policy that the school remain open according to their regular hours of operation.
-However, certain situations, such as holidays, special events, inclement weather, and
+To provide continued services to students, it is HCl's policy that the school remain open according to their regular hours of operation.
+However, certain situations, such as holidays, special events, inclement weather, and emergencies, may arise that necessitate the temporary closure of the HCl campus.
+In the event it becomes